dylanpieper/ShinySurveyJS-Template/readme.md

 ## Publishing

 The default Shiny app settings are found in the `shiny/shiny.R` file (e.g., host, port, and number of workers).
 Publish directly to a cloud platform like [Shinyapps.io](https://www.shinyapps.io/) or setup the app in a container on a service like [Azure Web Apps](https://azure.microsoft.com/en-us/products/app-service/web).
-When scaling, optimize the app by adding traffic monitoring, testing and analyzing the app's performance under heavy loads, and node balancing.
+When scaling up or down, optimize the app by adding traffic monitoring, testing and analyzing the app's performance under heavy loads, and implementing node balancing or container clustering.

 ## Roadmap